 Ultimately, we want you happy with the overall experience, and that’s starts with your convenience.
 That’s why BassOnline is the only Lake Okeechobee bass fishing guides to fish the entire 730 square miles and offers five meeting locations lake-wide for your convenience.

-The destination and experience are essential because, as we all know, the weather and the fish don’t always cooperate with our schedule, so we as anglers need to be flexible and fish the entire Lake Okeechobee.
+The destination and experience are essential because, as we all know, the weather and the fish don’t always cooperate with our schedule, so we, as anglers, need to be flexible and fish the entire Lake Okeechobee.

-We are also the only Lake Okeechobee fishing guides to offer a 100% No Fish, No Pay Policy because we want to ensure you that if fishing is going to be that bad, we will let you know ahead of time, not say you should have been here yesterday!
+We are also the only Lake Okeechobee fishing guides to offer a 100% No Fish, No Pay Policy because we want to ensure you that if fishing is going to be that bad, we will let you know ahead of time; not say you should have been here yesterday!

-We also welcome all our military active and retired and offer them a discount, as well as women, children, wheelchairs, company groups, and large families alike, are all welcome.
+We also welcome all our military active and retired and offer them a discount, as well as children, wheelchairs, company groups, and large families alike, are all welcome.

 Fishing Lake Okeechobee Reviews